-Brown rice also contains arsenic, whose long-term consumption may increase the risk of cancer, heart disease, and type-2 diabetes in some individuals (14).
+Brown rice also contains arsenic, the long-term consumption of which may increase the risk of cancer, heart disease, and type 2 diabetes in some individuals (15).

 However, consuming it in moderation as part of a varied diet should not cause any issue in most people.

 Adding brown rice to your diet is easy.
 Here are a few ways to do it.